Rubble-Raider-web3/projectserum-mevbot/generated/markdown/serum-tokenomics.md

 ---
 ## Voting Escrow Tokenomics for Serum (veSRM)

-Recently, a proposal has been passed which introduces Vote Escrow Tokens (veSRM) to incentivize participants to take a longer-term stake in the protocol, align incentives between traders and governance, and drive community engagement.
+Recently, a proposal has been passed which will introduce Vote Escrow Tokens (veSRM) to incentivize participants to take a longer-term stake in the protocol, align incentives between traders and governance, and drive community engagement.

 ## Voting Escrow
 Curve Finance was the first to introduce the concept of a voting escrow with its veCRV token.
 In a voting escrow, users lock up their governance tokens in exchange for voting power.
 This voting power is represented by a new voting escrow token, or veToken (e.g. veCRV).
 Users receive veToken proportional to the length of time they lock their governance tokens.